 You will also need a specialty skull cake pan for this Halloween cake.
 I use the Wilton Dimensions 3D skull cake pan.

 Chocolate Skull Cake with Strawberry Jello Brain

-Boozy Chocolate Skull Cake with Strawberry Jello Brain and Red Velvet blood sauce - Perfectly gruesome and delicious Halloween Cake!
-Melt the White chocolate skull to reveal the secret Jello Brain hidden inside!
+Boozy Chocolate Skull Cake with Strawberry Jello Brain and Red Velvet blood sauce - A gruesome yet delicious Halloween Cake!
+Melt the white chocolate skull to reveal the secret jello brain hidden inside!
 This cake requires 2 days to make since you need refrigeration time as well.
 PLEASE first read the recipe in full, so you can plan ahead.

 Chocolate Skull Cake

 - 340 g unsalted butter melted